 Amid growing global momentum toward decarbonization, the aim of achieving "carbon neutrality by 2050" was declared in the Prime Minister's general policy speech in October 2020.
-Also, in October 2021, the Japanese Shipowners' Association announced that "the Japanese shipping industry will take on the challenge of net zero GHG by 2050."2) In addition, MLIT announced that "Japan will propose to the IMO the target of becoming carbon neutral by 2050."
-3) Furthermore, In 2021, Japan, together with the United States, the United Kingdom and other countries, jointly proposed a new target of reducing GHG emissions to zero by 2050 (carbon neutrality by 2050) with regard to the IMO GHG reduction strategy.
+Also, in October 2021, the Japanese Shipowners' Association announced that "the Japanese shipping industry will take on the challenge of net zero GHG by 20502)."
+In addition, MLIT announced that "Japan will propose to the IMO the target of becoming carbon neutral by 20503)."
+Furthermore, in 2021, Japan, together with the United States, the United Kingdom and other countries, jointly proposed a new target of reducing GHG emissions to zero by 2050 (carbon neutrality by 2050) with regard to the IMO GHG reduction strategy, and the IMO adopted a revised reduction strategy that aims to achieve zero GHG emissions (net zero) by or around 2050.
 Initiatives toward a reduction in GHG emissions are intensifying.

-Taking this on board, Japanese international shipping has already increased the number of LNG fuel operated ships, and is promoting other efforts toward net zero GHG, including the operation of bulk carriers equipped with hard sail wind power propulsion systems.
+Japanese international shipping has already increased the number of LNG fuel operated ships, and is promoting other efforts toward net zero GHG, including the operation of bulk carriers equipped with hard sail wind power propulsion systems.
 In order to achieve carbon neutrality in international shipping, it is essential to switch from traditional heavy oils to zero emissions fuels such as hydrogen and ammonia.
-Therefore, in the International Shipping Zero GHG Emissions Project established in 2018 through industry-academia-government-public cooperation, in addition to presenting two scenarios toward emissions reductions in March 2020, namely, a transition from LNG→carbon recycled methane and the increased use of hydrogen/ammonia fuels, a roadmap was presented toward achieving zero emissions ships (ships that achieve an improvement in energy efficiency of 90-100% compared to 2008).
+Therefore, in the International Shipping Zero GHG Emissions Project established in 2018 through industry-academia-government-public cooperation, in addition to presenting two scenarios toward emissions reductions in March 2020, namely, a transition from LNG→carbon-recycled methane and the increased use of hydrogen/ammonia fuels, a roadmap was presented toward realizing zero emissions ships (ships that achieve an improvement in energy efficiency of 90-100% compared to 2008).
 The timeframe of 2028-2030 was given for the introduction of zero emissions ships.
-R&D is now being promoted toward that goal, technical verifications are being conducted, and systems for the construction and operation of zero emissions ships are being prepared.
-From 2030 onward, while it is expected that zero emissions ships will move toward wider use, it is important to provide onshore supply systems for alternative fuels (see Fig. 2).4)
+R&D is now being promoted toward that goal, technical verifications are being conducted, and systems for the construction and operation of zero emissions ships are being developed.
+From 2030 onward, while it is expected that zero emissions ships will move toward wider use, it is important to provide onshore supply systems for alternative fuels. (see Fig. 2) $^{4)}$